Riv1a/soar_edr_automationlab/README.md

 Step 2:
-Create Automation rule for detecting the preferred HackTool like so:
+Create Automation rule for detecting the preferred HackTool like so ( Please copy ONLY in RAW for formatting ):
 events:
   - NEW_PROCESS
   - EXISTING_PROCESS